The Leader of The Pack

 Dogs don't care who eats first.
 They care whether food appears reliably.
 They don't care who goes through doors first - they care whether going through the door is reinforced or punished.
 They don't think "I'm on the sofa therefore I'm alpha" - they think "the sofa is comfortable."

 Pack leader theory misdiagnoses normal dog behaviour as status-seeking.
-A dog resource guarding isn't trying to dominate you - they're displaying evolutionarily adaptive behaviour that needs management, not confrontation.
+It's anthropomorphising dog behaviour through a human power-dynamic lens.
+A dog resource guarding isn't trying to dominate you - they're displaying evolutionarily adaptive behaviour that needs management.
 A dog lunging at other dogs isn't challenging your authority - they're reactive, anxious, or frustrated.

 The "solutions" that flow from pack leader thinking don't work because they're solving the wrong problem: